Rendani-Tshishonga/Mongodb_pipelines/README.md

 We will seek to build CRUD pipelines (create, update, delete) by importing the MongoClient from the pymongo library which allows us to create a connection to our MongoDB instance through a connection string.

 ## Data Types
-The data types that need to use PyMongo's bson package include:
+The data types that need to use PyMongo's bson package include

     1. ObjectId
     2. Int64
     3. Decimal128